deepa230/KubernetesDeploy/README.md

 phpmyadmin application is exposed to the outside world by a service of type Nodeport

-mysql database is exposed internally to phpmyadmin application by a  service of type clusterip
+MySQL database is exposed internally to phpmyadmin application by a  service of type clusterip

 There is secrets to sensitive information like password and config maps to store configuration data like hostnames and port value.